 A modern, ajax powered, web based, mobile ready JAM Messagebase editor written in PHP.

-	This is at a very early stage of development!
+This is at an early stage of development!

-	You can use webJAM in readonly mode (enabled by default) relatively safe.
+You can safely use webJAM in readonly mode already.

 There's absolutely no guarantee this won't blow up your messagebase, so do backups!

 This is still under slow, yet heavy development!
 You should be safe using it in readonly mode, but please take precautions (Backups, a dedicated point, ...) before enabling write mode!

 There's an already quiet long wishlist for new features (like thread-navigation, new mail scan, personal mail scan, etc...) and I also do know about many bugs and quirks, but overall, this is a first preview on what's possible and it's what I'll be using for now..

 I do not have time to frequently work on this project, so be warned: Further development will be slow paced.
 I'm thinking "years" here, not "months"...

 No Mails will be actually sent, the whole messagebase will be reset once a day.

 dist/assets/include/config.inc.php.dist => dist/assets/include/config.inc.php dist/assets/include/areas.ini.dist => dist/assets/include/areas.iniYou can use dist/bin/husky2ini.php to automatically create a suitable areas.ini for webJAM based on your husky configuration.

 Simply upload the contents of the folder "dist/" and overwrite all existing files.
 No configuration files will be overwritten.